piotrmurach/tty-progressbar/README.md

 bar.advance(-1)
 ```

-Note: If a progress bar has already finished then negative steps will not set it back to desired value.
+*Note:* If a progress bar has already finished then any negative steps will not set it back to desired value.

 ### 2.2 iterate

 To simplify progressing over an enumerable you can use `iterate` which as a first argument accepts an `Enumerable` and as a second the amount to progress the bar with.

-First, create a progress bar without a total which will be dynamically handled for you:
+First, create a progress bar without a total which will be automatically updated for you once iteration starts:

 ```ruby
 bar = TTY::ProgressBar.new("[:bar]")